thomhastings/bt5-scripts/README.md

 ###### get-figlet.sh
 >    This script downloads the figlet ASCII Art text
->    generator as well as the fonts from textfiles.com
+>    generator as well as figlet fonts from textfiles.com

 ###### get-scripts.sh
 >    Creates the dir /pentest/scripts and downloads